-The nomenclature of compartments and sub-compartments may vary, depending on the method.
-It was necessary to establish an explicit correspondence between ecoinvent's nomenclature and each method's nomenclature.
+The nomenclature of these compartments and sub-compartments may vary, depending on each LCIA method.
+Therefore, it was necessary to establish an explicit correspondence between ecoinvent's nomenclature and each method's nomenclature.
 This information is contained in the file "compartment mapping 3.X.xlsx" (see Figure 2).